msalamey/mo-salamey-professional-readme/GENERATED_README.md

 To quickly make a README file for any project.

 ## License
-I have my ISC.
+I have my Apache.

 ## Contributing
-No additional contributors; however, fell free to submit a pull request to add contributions.
+Currently there is no additional contributors, however, feel free to submit a pull request to add contributions.

 ## Tests
-undefined
+npm run test

 ## Questions
-Feel free to reach me via the email below with any questions.
+If there any questions, feel free to reach out via the email provided below.

 ## GitHub
 msalamey